|BEACON GPS Guide Maps|

 b) When using the PYG Track to climb Snowdon to inadvertently start climbing up towards Crib Goch at Bwlch y Moch instead of continuing on the PYG Track over the twin stiles.
 This has led to walkers with insufficient experience on rock getting into difficulties and requiring Mountain Rescue assistance!

 This is Bwlch y Moch on the Snowdon PYG Track, looking over Llyn (lake) Llydaw towards the cliffs of Y Lliwedd on the far side of the Snowdon Horseshoe.
 The summit of Snowdon is just to the right of the picture and the PYG Track is the lower path which goes more or less straight on over the two side-by-side stiles centre right.
 The track leading up on the right of the picture heads up towards Crib Goch, which is a tough and very exposed ridge scrambling route to Snowdon.

 To avoid causing unnecessary erosion on the mountains please keep to the paths and do not take shortcuts.

 All the above needs to be considered carefully when planning a challenge schedule, and also the need to respect the local communities and protect sensitive environments.
 The Institute of Fundraising Code of Conduct agreed with the major charities states that teams should not arrive or depart inhabited areas at unsocial hours (originally defined as between midnight and 5AM), so please respect this and try to avoid arriving or departing Wasdale Head or Seathwaite at a time that could disturb the local communities.

 The Mountain Navigation page contains plenty of information on basic navigation techniques using map, compass and GPS.
-A useful and practical guide to completing the Three Peaks safely is also included in the Beacon Maps 2017 Challenge Team Pack.
+A useful and practical guide to completing the Three Peaks safely is part of the 2018 Challenge Team Pack.

 To return to our main Three Peaks page please click here.